The storage cleaner works together with compaction to reclaim unused storage from deleted snapshots.

-The storage cleaner reclaims unused storage from deleted snapshots.
+The storage cleaner reclaims unused storage no longer needed by any snapshots.
 It works together with compaction and the speed of cleaning is determined by the compaction level.
 Higher compaction levels will result in faster storage reclamation.

 clean=2 mount option with compaction enabled.
-Verify that all other mounts of this filesystem are running the 6.0 release or newer.
+Verify that all other mounts of this filesystem are running version 6.4 or newer.

-This section outlines the steps you can use to speed up the storage reclamation process using a dedicated cleaner+ mount.
+This section outlines the steps to speed up the storage reclamation process using a dedicated cleaner+ mount.

-Before you begin: We recommend having a current backup of your filesystem before proceeding with the steps below.
+We recommend having a current backup of your filesystem before proceeding.

-Start an EC2 spot instance in the same region as your S3 bucket.
+Use an EC2 instance in the same region as your S3 bucket.

-Mount your filesystem using the 6.0 release with cleaner+ enabled (
+Mount your filesystem using version 6.8 or newer with cleaner+ enabled (

 clean=2), highest compaction level (